 - Review the need to accommodate tiny homes, modular homes, and manufactured homes into the zoning bylaws.
+[Planning Commission] - 4.H-4 Complete a comprehensive study of short-term rentals and their potential impact on the community.
+The study should include recommendations for potential future actions that are supported by the findings.

-[Planning Commission] - 4.H-4 Regulate Short Term rentals through Zoning By-Laws and Ordinances to offset their effect on the housing and rental market.
-[Selectboard, Planning Commission.] - 4.H-5 Apply for a Neighborhood Development Area designation from the Agency of Commerce and Community Development if minimum lot sizes are reduced in Waitsfield Village (existing Village Center designation).
+[Selectboard, Planning Commission.] - Apply for a Neighborhood Development Area designation from the Agency of Commerce and Community Development if minimum lot sizes are reduced in Waitsfield Village (existing Village Center designation).
 Consider expanding the existing Growth Center around Irasville.
 [Planning Commission, Selectboard] - 4.H-6 Identify and maintain an inventory of substandard rental housing and seek opportunities (financial or otherwise) for improvement.
 [Selectboard, Town Administrator, Planning Commission, Town Health Officer] - 4.H-7 Enforce the Vermont Department of Health minimum health and safety standards as they apply to rental residential units.
 [Selectboard, Town Administrator, Town Health Officer] - 4.H-8 Identify opportunities for Dual Purpose Projects (as identified in the 2017 Housing Study), particularly conservation projects that set aside acreage for development in the future or convey acreage for affordable housing.
 [Planning Commission, Conservation Commission] - 4.H-9 Review definitions of mobile home, camper and travel trailer and tiny home and clearly define when these temporary structures are allowed as residential units.